 National Pension Scheme (NPS):

-It is a savings and pension and an investment scheme in one basket.
+It is a savings and pension and investment scheme in one basket.
 Under the guidance and purview of the Pension Fund Regulatory and Development Authority (PFRDA), the amount is invested in various equity, bonds, and other assets.
-NPS is government-backed assets, allowing an investor to purchase various market-linked equity & debt securities.
+NPS is a government-backed asset, that allows an investor to purchase various market-linked equity & debt securities.

 Investment is a low-moderate risk asset.
 Investment into the asset can be made by any individual age ranging from 18 – 65 years.
 It also provides a deduction u/s 80C up to the limit of Rs.1,50,000.
 And, an additional deduction u/s 80 CCD(1B) up to the limit of Rs.
 50,000.
 NPS provides a decent return to the investor, a comfortable return of 8% – 10% is achievable.